Rhodamine 6G: Laser dye

 Rhodamine 6G is also used as a laser dye, or gain medium, in dye lasers, and is pumped by the second (532 nm) harmonic from an Nd:YAG laser, nitrogen laser, or argon ion laser.
 The dye has a remarkably high photostability, high fluorescence quantum yield (0.95), low cost, and its lasing range has close proximity to its absorption maximum (approximately 530 nm).
 The lasing range of the dye is 570 to 660 nm with a maximum at 590 nm.

+Properties

+The refractive index of Rhodamine 6G has been determined in recent studies.
+According to research published in ACS Applied Materials & Interfaces and the Refractive Index Database, the refractive index is 1.87 (k=0.79) for 532 nm wavelength.